Frequently Asked Questions

 Testing and Monitoring

-SMS API integrations for Timor-Leste
+SMS API Integrations for Timor-Leste

 Sinch requires API Token authentication and supports both REST and SDK approaches.